 Cold snap: Keep plumbing safe in cold weather

 In hard-winter climates, freezing pipes can create a sudden household emergency.
 Frozen water expands, cracking pipes; when the area thaws, the cracks vent a flood.
 Plumbing help can be hard to find in a weather crisis, so try these tips:

 Prevent frozen pipes before they start.
 Best defense: insulation.
 Insulate exposed pipes in a crawl space or in the garage with easy-to-install plastic insulation.
 It's a peel-and-stick solution.
 Before winter comes, remove exterior hoses, and apply insulating caps to outdoor fixtures, as a frozen exterior spigot can damage interior pipes.
-Households with automatic sprinkler systems can clear standing water with compressed air; public service groups like the Boy Scouts offer this service each fall at reasonable rates — much cheaper than replacing split pipes come spring.
+Households with automatic sprinkler systems can clear standing water with compressed air.

 When cold weather strikes, go into action.
 Open the cabinets beneath sinks and bathroom fixtures; warmer household air will help prevent the pipes inside from freezing.
 Opening taps to a bare trickle keeps water flowing and avoids a frozen blockage.

 If pipes do freeze, don't panic.
 First, shut off the water supply to the house, then open a faucet near the blocked area to vent vapors from the frozen water.
 If you suspect that pipes in the hot water system are frozen, turn off the hot water heater.
 Use a hair dryer to warm the frozen pipe (never use an open flame to thaw a pipe), starting at the end of the pipe nearest to the tap.
 (Don't use a hair dryer in areas of standing water.)
 You'll know the pipe has begun to thaw when water begins to trickle from the open faucet.
 When the flow is restored, check the plumbing carefully for cracks or leaks.